ge-a/metaGPA/README.md

 How to configure the pipeline for your data.

 ## Dependencies
-List of required software and libraries.
+Please see environment.yml file for a list of required dependencies and versions.
+These dependencies can be installed directly with command:
+`conda env create -f environment.yml`

 ## Troubleshooting
 Common issues and solutions.